 ASVS Level 2 is something that security experts recommend for most applications.
 The applications which regularly handle business-to-business transactions must follow the level 2 guidelines.
 The security controls mentioned in this level protect the application from invalid access control, injection flaws, authentication, and validation errors, and so on.
 Basically, ASVS Level 2 ensures that the controls for security effectively align with the level of threat the application is exposed to.

 ASVS Level 3 Advanced

 This is the highest level of security that can be built into an application.
-ASVS Level 3 is generally preferred by applications which aim for a significant level of security like healthcare, military, and other critical applications.
+ASVS Level 3 is generally preferred by applications that aim for a significant level of security like healthcare, military, and other critical applications.
 Meeting the level 3 standards require applications to build security layers from the beginning and also document and audit their efforts.